 Design thinking helps in untangling the in-explicit or complicatedly defined issues.
 It is about analyzing, imagining, and providing a solution to problems.
 When a designer provides an ideal solution based on the real needs of people, then voila, it is a success!

-Design thinking that was created and popularized by the Stanford d. school is a five-step process.
+Design thinking was created and popularized by Stanford d. school is a five-step process which is as follows:

 This process is used to first identify and then creatively solve problems using a human-centric approach.
 We can think of bifurcating it into a two-phased approach.
-Problem finding phase (Empathize and Define) and solution finding phase (Ideate, Prototype, and Test).
+Problem-finding phase (Empathize and Define) and Solution-finding phase (Ideate, Prototype, and Test).
+Test

 “Most people make the mistake of thinking design is what it looks like.
 People think it’s this veneer – that the designers are handed this box and told, ‘Make it look good!’
 That’s not what we think the design is.
 It’s not just what it looks like and feels like.
 Design is how it works.”

 We are going to talk about the whole process with a challenge to solve.
 Let us brainstorm our minds over this problem- “How might we improve the overall meeting experience at work?”

 This is a self-explanatory title; empathy is about imagining what someone else (in this case- the user) might be thinking or feeling.
 Empathizing, in the design thinking process is about: engaging, Observing, and Immerse.